Pravin74/temporal_video_segmentation_code/README.md

 To run on a new video sequence:
 - Extract the images and give the folder path in 'demo.m'.
 - Adjust '\delta' and '\rho_c' and execute the 'demo.m'.
+- Find the output file in the './Demo/Results' folder.

 ## Citation